Knowing the right questions to ask is essential to learning how to choose a coding bootcamp.

 Coding bootcamps usually specialize in a few languages throughout their program, so knowing what these are and whether they will be useful to you is an important first step in learning how to choose a coding bootcamp.
 If you know for certain that you want to learn a specific programming language, for example Python, check to make sure it is actually a part of the curriculum - because that is not a guarantee.
 There may also be certain skills that are more in demand in your area, and others that are less attractive to employers.
 Do your potential bootcamps reflect these trends?

-Get all of your questions answered
+Get all of your questions answered with the full eBook!

 2. What Qualifications Do Your Instructors Have?

 This one seems obvious, but nonetheless it’s crucial in knowing how to choose a coding bootcamp.
 Your instructors are the people who you will be learning from for several months, so take the time to make sure they are qualified.
-Questions such as “What are the instructors’ backgrounds,” and “what are their teaching styles” will help you gain an understanding of the program and the skills you will walk away with.
+Questions such as “What are the instructors’ backgrounds,” and “what are their teaching styles'' will help you gain an understanding of the program and the skills you will walk away with.

 All instructors at Momentum have industry experience, meaning they have worked in web development themselves before transitioning to teaching it.
 This means they know what skills are actually useful in the workforce and have put them to use in real-world settings.
 This also means they were once in your position – both as a student learning to code and as a prospective employee searching for a job.
 Some of our instructors even have teaching experience, another important quality for a coding instructor.
 Knowing the code is one thing, but knowing how to teach it is another.
 Momentum instructors bring a combination of web development and teaching experience that makes them great at what they do.